 - The full backup image restore failed.

 (Optional field) Displays the name of the file containing the names of the files that have become unlinked during a restore operation as a result of a fast reconcile.
 File names, if specified, must be fully qualified.
 This option is used only if the table being restored has a DATALINK column type and linked files.
 To generate this file, you must either enter or browse for and then select the appropriate DB2/DB2 DPF Report File path.
 You can use this space to change the name of the report file.

-Click to browse for and select the DB2/DB2 DPF Report File path per the preceding field.
+Click to browse for and select the DB2 or DB2 DPF Report File path per the preceding field.

 Save As Script

-Click to open the Save As Script dialog box, which allows you to save this operation and the selected options as a script file (in XML format).
-The script can later be run from the Command Line Interface using
+Save this operation and the selected options as a script file (in XML format).
+The script can later be executed from the Command Line Interface by using qoperation execute command.

-When you save an operation as a script, each option in the dialog box has a corresponding XML element in the script file.
-When you run the script, you can modify the value in any of these XML elements.
+When you save an operation as a script, each option in the dialog will have a corresponding XML parameter in the script file.
+When you run the script, you can modify the value for any of these XML parameters.

 For more information on backups performed from the command line, see Command Line Interface for DB2 Agent.